blueywashere/narrow-one-zoom-tool/README.md

 # How to Install the No click hold version of the Tool

 The process is the same, except for the link you have to paste.
-Link for no hold version: https://github.com/blueywashere/narrow-one-zoom-tool/tree/main/zoom%20no%20hold
+Link for no-right-click-hold version: https://github.com/blueywashere/narrow-one-zoom-tool/tree/main/zoom%20no%20hold

+E key hold version: https://github.com/blueywashere/narrow-one-zoom-tool/tree/main/zoom%20E%20key

 # How to Uninstall the Tool